thakurmm/popgen/README.md

 			- True ancestry proportions for the admixed training set
 				- e.g. `CEU_YRI_admixed_40admixed_100pure_proportions.txt`
 				- **not** used by STRUCTUREpainter (we only have this information here because of our artificially created training set).
 Used in `plot_admix_results.py` script to see how well ADMIXTURE does in inferring ancestry proportions.
+                - This is included as verification.
+The advantage of STRUCTUREpainter is that pure populations are NOT needed.

 5. Run `generate_test_set.py`.